Skip to content

 export TAURI_SIGNING_PRIVATE_KEY_PASSWORD=""

 After that, you can run Tauri build as usual and Tauri will generate the update bundles and their signatures.
-The generated files depend on the createUpdaterArtifacts value configured below.
+The generated files depend on the createUpdaterArtifacts configuration value configured below.

 On Linux, Tauri will create the normal AppImage inside the target/release/bundle/appimage/ folder: